tezzutezzu/openFrameworks/docs/osx.md

 ---------------------------------------------
 ![](http://i.imgur.com/rNUTH7l.jpg)

-While the app is building Xcode will show you the number of warnings (in yellow) and errors (in red).
+While the app is building Xcode will show you a number of warnings (in yellow) and errors (in red).

 Most of the time you can ignore the warnings, but if your app has a high number of errors it will likely fail to build.
 See below for common issues when building.